microsoft/vstest-docs/docs/analyze.md

 # Monitor and analyze test run
 This document will walk you through enabling data collection for a test run.

-> Note, this is a draft document.
-This feature will come in Q2 CY 2017.
+We will start with brief overview of data collectors, followed by instructions for [code coverage][coverage].

+> **Version note:**
+>
-> Version note: Data collectors are supported on test platform `15.1.0` onwards.
+> Data collectors are supported on test platform `15.3.0` onwards.
+It is part of
+> VS 2017 15.3 and dotnet-cli 2.0.0 builds.

+[coverage]: #coverage

 ## Data collectors
 A data collector is a test platform extension to monitor test run.
 It can